Learning Informative Attention Weights for Person Re-Identification: Proposed Approach

-To evaluate the performance of the proposed DCS-Attention, we incorporate the DCS-Attention modules into either the Fixed neural network Backbone or learnable backbone with Differentiable Neural Architecture Search (DNAS) algorithm, leading to DCS-FB and DCS-DNAS respectively.
-The fixed neural network backbones include MobileNetV2~\cite{sandler2018mobilenetv2}, HRNet~\cite{dou2022reliability}, and TransReID~\cite{wang2022pose}.
+To evaluate the performance of the proposed RIB, we incorporate RIB-DCS and RIB-CA into both Fixed Backbones (FB), which lead to RIB-DCS-FB and RIB-CA-FB, and learnable backbones with the Differentiable Neural Architecture Search (DNAS) algorithm, which lead to RIB-DCS-DNAS and RIB-CA-DNAS.
+The fixed neural network backbones used in this work include MobileNetV2~\cite{sandler2018mobilenetv2}, OSNet~\cite{zhou2019omni}, ResNet50~\cite{resnet}, HRNet~\cite{dou2022reliability}, and TransReID~\cite{wang2022pose}.
 We use FBNetV2~\cite{wan2020fbnetv2} as the learnable neural network backbone.
-In convolution-based networks, such as MobileNetV2, HRNet, TransReID, and FBNetV2, the DCS-Attention modules are inserted after each convolution stage.
-In transformer-based networks, such as TransReID, the self-attention modules of all the transformer blocks are replaced by DCS-Attention modules.
-For DCS-DNAS models, we first apply the standard NAS algorithm in FBNetV2~\cite{wan2020fbnetv2} to search for architectures of the neural network backbones.
-The supernets of FBNetV2, FBNetV2-Large, and FBNetV2-XLarge are detailed in Table~\ref{fbnet3} and Table~\ref{fbnet6} in Section~\ref{sec:implementation_details}.
-The DCS-Attention modules are inserted after each convolution stage in the supernets of FBNetV2, FBNetV2-Large, and FBNetV2-XLarge.
-In the search phase of the DCS-DNAS models, the weights of the neural network and a set of architecture parameters characterizing the selection of different architecture options in the supernet are jointly optimized.
+For RIB-DCS-DNAS models, we first apply the standard DNAS algorithm in FBNetV2 to search for the architectures of the neural network backbones.
+In the search phase of the RIB-DCS-DNAS models, the weights of the neural network and a set of architecture parameters characterizing the selection of different architecture options in the supernet are jointly optimized.
 Let $\cW$ denote the weights of the neural network, and $\cV$ denote the architecture parameters in the supernet.
-The search loss of DCS-DNAS models at $t$-th epoch on the $j$-th batch $\cB_j$ is \bal \cL^{(t)}_{\textup{search},j}(\cW, \cV) = \cL^{(t)}_{\textup{train},j}(\cW, \cV) + \cL_{\textup{latency}}(\cV), \eal where $\cL_{\textup{latency}}(\cV)$ is the latency cost of the network.
-We use the same latency cost as in FBNetV2~\cite{wan2020fbnetv2}. $\cL^{(t)}_{\textup{train},j}(\cW, \cV)$ is the training loss of DNNs with DCS-Attention from Equation~(\ref{eq:train_loss}).
-Once the search process is finished, the searched DCS-DNAS models will be retrained.
-For both the training of DCS-FB models and the retraining of the DCS-DNAS models, minibatch-based gradient descent algorithms will be used to optimize the network parameters by minimizing the joint training loss $\mathcal{L}^{(t)}_{\text{train},j}(\cW)$ from Equation~(\ref{eq:train_loss}) for the data in batch $\cB_j$ at the $t$-th epoch.
+The search loss of RIB-DCS-DNAS and RIB-CA-DNAS models at the $t$-th epoch on the $j$-th batch $\cB_j$ is \bal \cL^{(t)}_{\textup{search},j}(\cW, \cV) = \cL^{(t)}_{\textup{train},j}(\cW, \cV) + \cL_{\textup{latency}}(\cV), \eal where $\cL_{\textup{latency}}(\cV)$ is the latency cost of the network.
+We use the same latency cost as in FBNetV2~\cite{wan2020fbnetv2}. $\cL^{(t)}_{\textup{train},j}(\cW, \cV)$ is the training loss in Equation~(\ref{eq:train_loss}).
+Once the search process is finished, the RIB-DCS-DNAS and RIB-CA-DNAS models with the searched architectures will be retrained.
+For both the search and the retraining of the RIB-DCS-DNAS and RIB-CA-DNAS models, minibatch-based gradient descent algorithms are used to optimize the network parameters by minimizing the joint training loss $\mathcal{L}^{(t)}_{\text{train},j}(\cW)$ from Equation~(\ref{eq:train_loss}) for the data in batch $\cB_j$ at the $t$-th epoch.